robertgrant/dataviz-book/README.md

-# dataviz-book
-Code and data for images in my book "Data Visualization: charts, maps and interactive graphics"
+# *Data Visualization: charts, maps and interactive graphics*: the making of

 This repository accompanies my book [*Data Visualization: charts, maps and interactive graphics*](https://www.crcpress.com/Data-Visualization-Charts-Maps-and-Interactive-Graphics/Grant/p/book/9781138707603), which is due to be published by CRC Press in September 2018.
 It is part of the CRC-ASA series on Statistical Reasoning In Science And Society.
 The code and explanations here are also available [on my own website](http://www.robertgrantstats.co.uk/dataviz-book.html), and you might prefer to view that if you are not into Git.